 Also, bear in mind that banks may change their policies.
 Stay on top of this to make sure you don’t get bitten with a fee you weren’t expecting.
-Don’t get caught out by lenders giving other names to their break costs either.
-Any fee that has the phrase “early repayment” attached to it is probably a break cost.
+Also don’t get caught out by lenders giving other names to their break costs.
+Any fee that has the phrase ‘early repayment’ attached to it is probably a break cost.

 A good option may be avoiding fixed rate loans altogether.
 A variable rate home loan can offer more flexibility.
 Alternatively, you can take out a flexible fixed rate loan to get the best of both worlds.
 You may be able to switch and save.

 Sometimes it makes sense to pay a break cost, such as when refinancing your home loan to a lower interest rate or to a product with better features.
 It may make sense to carry a cost in the short term that will enable you to save more over the long term and pay off your mortgage sooner.

 Speak to a uno home loan adviser to find out more.